 Hosting and E-Mail distribution

-The hosting services of united-domains AG used by us serve the provision of the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail delivery, security services and technical maintenance services that we use for the purpose of operating this website.
+The web services of Tilda Publishing used by us serve the provision of the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail delivery, security services and technical maintenance services that we use for the purpose of operating this website.

 We, or our hosting provider, collect the following data on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
 DSGVO/GDPR data on each access to the server on which this service is located (so-called server log files).
 Access data includes the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

 Log file information is stored for a maximum of 7 days for security reasons (e.g. to investigate misuse or fraud) and then deleted.
 Data whose further storage is required for evidentiary purposes are excluded from deletion until the respective incident has been finally clarified.

 An order processing contract has been signed with the provider.
 You can find the provider's data protection declaration here: https://tilda.cc/privacy/

 Marketing measures and data collection

 On the basis of our legitimate interests pursuant to Art.
 6 (1) (f) DSGVO/GDPR and an order processing contract with the respective companies pursuant to Art.
 28 (3) (1) DSGVO/GDPR, pseudonymous data is collected, as far as technically feasible by us, which serves us for the evaluation and optimisation of our services.

 Google will use this information on our behalf to evaluate the use of our website by users, to compile reports on activities within this website and to provide us with other services associated with the use of this website and the Internet.
 Pseudonymous user profiles of the users can be created from the processed data.